tomzx/blog.tomrochette.com-content/agi/books/theory-of-self-reproducing-automata/article.md

 * The idea that communication between different systems is done through the translation of their respective language into the target's language (for example, from the sender's central nervous system language to the sender's language (English) to the receiver's language (English) and finally into the receiver's language central nervous system language)
 	* Is the sender's CNS language different from his english language?
 * The idea that digital computers are used to perform computations of exceedingly great logical depth (while it would be the opposite for natural automata) seems to imply that we should look for ANN architectures that are more parallel and less deep
+* When faced with a very difficult problem, it is difficult to even define what the difficulties are

 # Notes
 * (p14) A problem of any considerable complexity is composed of many subproblems, and flow diagrams and subroutines can be prepared for these in advance